florianeinfalt/blog/content/posts/running-small-businesses-on-ios.md

 # Time Management with Things and Fantastical

 Juggling multiple clients, the administrative demands of two businesses with vastly different needs and making sure accounting and tax deadlines are adhered to can be a challenge at the best of times.
 I rely on some of the best citizens of the iOS eco system, Things and Fantastical with their powerful feature sets, to stay on top of it all.

+Whenever I get a request from one of my clients, I have to check my availability in the time frame requested.
+Making a mistake on that can lead to an embarrassing double-booking and at least one less than happy client.
+In order to not fall victim to this situation, I decided to migrate from my manual “create-an-event-and-manually-copy-it-to-all-relevant-dates” process to an automated process of blocking availability in my calendar using a Siri Shortcut: “Add Booking” lives on my home screen and is a multi-step Shortcut to decide what exactly to add to my calendar.

+In the first step, I select one of my clients from the iPad’s contact database, then I enter a start and end date and select the relevant week days I have agreed to do work for the client.
+After a confirmation prompt, all this information is being collated into a format that is compatible with Fantastical’s natural language interface and passed to Fantastical.
+This creates a recurring event on the selected week days between start and end date and puts it on my “Freelance” calendar once I tap the “Create” button, ensuring that a double-booking is much less likely than in my previous “system”.